sematext/logagent-js/docs/installation.md

 ```
 Here are the steps:

-To receive Heroku logs, logagent-js can be deployed to Heroku.
-It acts as HTTPS log drain.
+To ship your Heroku logs to Logsene or Elasticsearch deploy Logagent on Heroku.
+It will act as an HTTPS log drain.

 1. Get a free account [apps.sematext.com](https://apps.sematext.com/users-web/register.do)
 2. Create a [Logsene](http://www.sematext.com/logsene/) App to obtain the Logsene Token
-3. Deploy logagent-js to Heroku usign the Deploy to Heroku button
+3. Deploy logagent-js to Heroku using the Deploy to Heroku button

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/sematext/logagent-js)
 ... or use the following commands: